jhs252/jorn-website/README.md

-# jorn-website
+# jorn steels
-just my websites
+just my shitty github page.
+i create a lot of little shize projects with python and i work a lot on my website